0xPolygon/polygon-docs/docs/pos/howto/operating/full-node/index.md

-# Operating a Polygon Full PoS Node

-Welcome to the comprehensive guide on setting up your own Polygon full Proof of Stake (PoS) node.
+Welcome to the guide on setting up your own Polygon full Proof of Stake (PoS) node.
 Polygon, formerly known as Matic Network, represents a significant advancement in blockchain technology, offering a solution for Ethereum's scalability issues while maintaining its robust security features.
 By setting up a full PoS node on the Polygon network, you contribute to the network's decentralization, enhancing its security and efficiency.

-### Why Run a Polygon Full PoS Node?
+### Why run a full PoS node?

 Running a full PoS node on the Polygon network offers several benefits: